 How is the county and/or congressional district data updated?

 In October of 2011, OutreachSystems implemented a brand new feature that automatically maintains up-to-date county and district data for you.
 OutreachSystems receives updated county information twice per year, and OutreachSystems receives updated district information each month.
-OutreachSystems will attempt to keep all your clients, contacts and training events up to date with the latest information.
+The congressional district information is provided by KnowWho, a company specializing in congressional contact information.
+OutreachSystems will attempt to keep your active clients, contacts and training events up to date with the latest information.
 Neoserra accomplishes this two ways:

 - When you edit a client/contact/training event record, then Neoserra will immediately apply the latest county/district data to the record.
 You will be able to see this instantaneous update on the address tab.